dispenser24/doug/README.md

 # doug
-code for our robot in vex
+code for our robot in vex v5 for competiton

+essentially a backup/version control system